 Becoming A Prepper Does Not Solve Everything

-I’ll be the first to admit, this has been one of the most stressful times of my life.
-Having the “stuff” does not keep us safe from the potential infection.
-It does reduce some of the stress, as well as exposure but the threat is still there.
+I’ll be the first to admit this has been one of the most stressful times of my life.
+Having the “stuff” does not protect us from the potential infection.
+It does reduce some of the stress, as well as exposure, but the threat is still there.

 Honestly, I cannot imagine how bad things are for those that don’t have food for tomorrow or hand sanitizer and cleaners to protect their families.
 It has to be awful not knowing when they will receive another check because their employer had to close the doors or they were forced to quarantine in place.
-My wife temporarily left her high exposure job last week so we will be feeling that crunch shortly but we’ll be okay.
+My wife temporarily left her high-exposure job last week, so we will feel that crunch shortly, but we’ll be okay.

 You Can Not Join Us – Preppers Are Not A cult